briley-lewis/elliptical-mask/docs/demo.rst

 Imports
 """""""

-first we need to import all of the relevant packages:
+First we need to import all of the relevant packages:
 ::

         import imgmasks.ellipse.Ellipse as Ellipse